amare1990/fraud-detection/README.md

 ### Model Building

-This project implements a fraud detection model using various machine learning and deep learning techniques.
-The model building process involves data preparation, training, evaluation, and saving the models.
-Below are the steps taken to build the models:
+This project implements a fraud detection model using both traditional machine learning and deep learning techniques.
+The model-building process consists of data preparation, training, evaluation, and model storage.
+The core functionality of model building, training, evaluation, saving and tracking experiments are implemented in the `scripts/model_training.py` script.
+To pipeline all processes of model building, training, evaluation, savining and tracking the model experiments with `mlflow`,`pipeline_model_building_processes.py` script is implemented and run to view results.
+Below is a detailed breakdown of each step:

-#### Data Preparation
+#### 1. Data Preparation

-- The dataset undergoes preprocessing before training:
+- Before training, the dataset undergoes preprocessing to enhance model performance:

-- Excludes irrelevant columns such as device_id, signup_time, purchase_time, and IP-related fields.
+- Feature Selection: Irrelevant columns such as device_id, signup_time, purchase_time, and IP-related fields are excluded.

-- Splits data into training and testing sets using an 80-20 ratio with train_test_split.
+- Data Splitting: The dataset is divided into training (80%) and testing (20%) sets using train_test_split from scikit-learn.

-#### Training Traditional Machine Learning Models
+#### 2. Training Traditional Machine Learning Models

 - Several machine learning models are trained using scikit-learn:

-- > Logistic Regression

-      Decision Tree Classifier

-      Random Forest Classifier

-      Gradient Boosting Classifier

-      MLP Classifier (Neural Network with one hidden layer)

-- For each model, the following evaluation metrics are computed:

-- > Accuracy

-      Precision

-      Recall

-      F1-score

-      Confusion Matrix

-      Classification Report

-#### Training Deep Learning Models

-- The deep learning models are implemented using PyTorch and include:

-- > CNN (Convolutional Neural Network)

-   RNN (Recurrent Neural Network)

-   LSTM (Long Short-Term Memory Network)

-- Each model is trained using:

-- > Binary Cross-Entropy Loss (BCELoss) as the loss function.

-   Adam Optimizer with a default learning rate of 0.001.

-   Mini-batch training with a batch size of 32.

-   10 epochs (configurable).

-- Performance metrics similar to traditional models are computed after training.
-Additionally, training loss curves are plotted and saved.

-#### Model Saving

-- The trained models are stored for future use:

-- Traditional models are saved using pickle.

-- Deep learning models (CNN, RNN, LSTM) are saved using torch.save() in .pth format.

-- This structured approach ensures efficient training and evaluation of both machine learning and deep learning models for fraud detection.

-#### Tracking and Experimenting With `mflow`

-- Setting Up MLflow: `pip install mlflow`.
-- Tracking Experiments – Logging parameters, metrics, and models.
-- Running the MLflow UI – Viewing experiment results.
-- Integration with Your Code – Adding MLflow to your existing training pipeline
+   - Logistic Regression

+   - Decision Tree Classifier

+   - Random Forest Classifier

+   - Gradient Boosting Classifier

+   - MLP Classifier (Neural Network with one hidden layer)

+- Each model is trained and evaluated based on the following metrics:

+   - Accuracy

+   - Precision

+   - Recall

+   - F1-score

+   - Confusion Matrix

+   - Classification Report

+#### 3. Training Deep Learning Models

+- The deep learning models are implemented using PyTorch, leveraging their strengths for sequential and pattern-based fraud detection.
+The models include:

+   - CNN (Convolutional Neural Network) – Captures spatial relationships in data.

+   - RNN (Recurrent Neural Network) – Effective for sequence-based fraud patterns.

+   - LSTM (Long Short-Term Memory Network) – Handles long-term dependencies in sequential data.

+- Training Configuration:

+   - Loss Function: Binary Cross-Entropy Loss (BCELoss)

+   - Optimizer: Adam optimizer with a default learning rate of 0.001

+   - Batch Size: 32 (configurable)

+   - Epochs: 10 (adjustable as needed)

+- After training, performance metrics similar to those used in traditional models are computed.
+Additionally, training loss curves are plotted and saved to assess model convergence.

+#### 4. Model Saving and Storage

+   - Trained models are saved for future inference and evaluation:

+   - Traditional Models: Stored using pickle.

+   - Deep Learning Models: Saved using torch.save() in .pth format.

+#### 5. Experiment Tracking with MLflow

+- To track model performance and parameter tuning, MLflow is integrated into the workflow:

+- Setting Up MLflow:

+   - pip install mlflow

+- Tracking Experiments:

+   - Log hyperparameters, metrics, and model versions.

+   - Store training history and visualization plots.

+- Running the MLflow UI:

+   - mlflow ui

+   - Allows visualization of model performance over multiple experiments.

+- This structured approach ensures systematic training, evaluation, and tracking for both traditional and deep learning models in fraud detection.

 ### Feature Works